 These images are in the Public Domain

 These illustrations were actually by Henry Vandyke Carter, who rarely receives due recognition for his contributions.
-Henry Gray in fact demanded that the font size be reduced for the illustrator’s name, and Henry Vandyke Carter’s name was removed entirely by the 17th edition in 1909.
+Henry Gray in fact demanded that the font size be reduced for the illustrator’s name on the title page of Gray’s Anatomy, and Henry Vandyke Carter’s name was removed entirely by the 17th edition in 1909.

 3. Meninges of the Brain & Spinal Cord